D-Mobilelab/barney/README.md

 ```
 ?
 Features for version 1.2.0 (use ";" to separate features): ()
 ```
-- Commit, Push, Tag, Docs and NPM version will be automatically updated during the grunt version process!
+- Commit, Push, Tag, Docs and NPM version will be automatically updated during the grunt version process

 - The new Barney version is ready!